av-miller/backend-challenge/README.md

 ## Database

 Database used in this example is SQLite.
+Please see Docker Compose section for Postgres.
 In order to get database created and loaded with seed data, please run the following command.

 ```bash
 alembic upgrade head